-10 Bodyweight Exercises to Help You Become Unstoppable
+10 At-Home Bodyweight Exercises You Can Do Anywhere

-Boxers spend long hours in the gym, using a wide range of training equipment.
+Boxers spend long hours in the studio, using a wide range of training equipment.
 Sometimes, we just cannot get to the gym.
-There should be no excuse for a contender who is serious about their progress to miss a workout session.
+However, that doesn't mean that you're limited in your training options.
 Even without the help of boxing facilities, a boxer can perform many beneficial bodyweight exercises wherever they may find themselves.

 Bodyweight Exercises and How They Impact Performance

 Bodyweight exercises are merely exercises which use your body’s weight (and gravity) as the resistance you need as opposed to using various forms of weights or machines.
-Here are ten bodyweight exercises that can help boxers on the go:
+While having equipment to workout with is an asset when targeting muscles and keeping things interesting, getting back to basics is an effective way to build muscle, increase your heart rate, and burn fat when free weights and heavy bags aren't available.

 Upper Body Bodyweight Exercises

-The classic push up usually needs no introduction, but there are some variations to make it easier or harder.
+The classic push-up usually needs no introduction, but there are some variations to make it easier or harder.
+Push-ups are one of the fundamental compound bodyweight exercises, that contributes to upper body muscle growth and core strength and stability.

 - Get in a plank position with hands shoulder-width apart.